-*currently only carried out on first sample from each patient - contact the lab for extended testing.
+Table 3: Routine assay types, and abbreviations.
+Pregabalin* is currently only carried out on first sample from each patient - contact the lab for extended testing.

-5.2.1 Amphetamines
+Amphetamines

 Amphetamines, amphetamine derivatives and ecstasy drugs are classified as sympathomimetic amines with CNS stimulant activity.
 They are psychologically and physiologically addicting, their effects include excitement, alertness, euphoria, decreased appetite, and reduced sense of fatigue.
 Side effects at low doses include irritability, anxiety, insomnia, blurred vision, increased blood pressure, and heart palpitations.
 Chronic, high dose users may develop a psychosis that can be indistinguishable from acute schizophrenia.
 Amphetamines are rapidly absorbed from the gastrointestinal tract and widely distributed throughout the body.
 Approximately 70% of a dose is eliminated in urine in the first 24 hours after administration, and depending on urinary pH, about 30% of the dose is excreted unchanged and the remainder as metabolites.
 Approximately 62% of a methamphetamine dose is eliminated in urine in the first 24 hours after administration, with about 43% of the dose excreted unchanged and the remainder as metabolites, including amphetamine.
 Amphetamines may remain detectable in urine for 3-4 days after administration.
 MDMA (3, 4-methylenedioxymethamphetamine) is known to be metabolised to methylenedioxyamphetamine (MDA).